timeplus-io/metabase-proton-driver/README.md

 ## Add database

-1. Once you've started up Metabase, open http://localhost:3000 , go to "Admin settings" (top-right), then "Databases" tab and add a database and select "Timieplus Proton".
+1. Once you've started up Metabase, open http://localhost:3000 , go to "Admin settings" (top-right), then "Databases" tab and add a database and select "Timeplus Proton".
 2. You'll need to provide the Host/Port.
 Default localhost and 3218 just work.

 ## Run Query